 After an early career in banking, during which time he was Managing Director at Bank of America Finance, Keith joined Grand Metropolitan as UK Strategy Director before moving into a Director of Finance role to conduct a turnaround of the Express Dairy business.
 Keith then moved to Ladbroke Group, where he was appointed Corporate Planning Director and developed the strategy to concentrate on four core divisions - Hotels, Betting, Property and Retailing - and dispose of the remaining subsidiaries.

-Following the Hilton acquisition, Keith was given responsibility for Texas Homecare as Executive Chairman, where he developed the business from 190 to 260 stores.
+Following the Hilton acquisition, Keith was given responsibility for Texas Homecare as Executive Chair, where he developed the business from 190 to 260 stores.
 Keith then moved to Carlton Communications as Managing Director before joining Storehouse plc as Group Chief Executive.
-Storehouse included the BHS and Mothercare businesses and Keith grew the company through developing new retailing formats, acquiring Childrens’ World from Boots, developing the out-of-town Mothercare business and growing internationally in Russia, Asia and the Middle East.
+Storehouse included the BHS and Mothercare businesses.
+Keith grew the company through developing new retailing formats, acquiring Children's World from Boots, developing the out-of-town Mothercare business and growing internationally in Russia, Asia and the Middle East.

-Keith’s previous non-executive roles have included Chair positions at Goal Soccer Centres plc, Scotch whiskey producer Glenmorangie plc and department store chain Beale plc.
-He has held non-executive directorships on the boards of Safestore Holdings plc, Eurotunnel, Qualceram Shires, Arnotts Holdings, and Thorntons plc.
-Until recently Keith was Senior Independent Director and Chair of the Remuneration Committee at Supergroup plc.
+Keith’s previous non-executive roles have included Chair positions at Goal Soccer Centres plc, Scotch whisky producer, Glenmorangie plc and department store chain, Beale plc.
+He has held non-executive directorships on the Boards of Safestore Holdings plc, Eurotunnel, Qualceram Shires, Arnotts Holdings and Thorntons plc.
+Until 2018, Keith was Senior Independent Director and Chair of the Remuneration Committee at Supergroup plc.

 He was previously a Governor of Haberdashers’ Askes’ School and was appointed by RBS to lead the sales of Liverpool Football Club in 2011 and Clarion in 2014.